 Ghost vs Squarespace: Which Is Right for You?

-Squarespace is a website builder.
-Ghost is a publishing platform.
-Compare newsletters, memberships, SEO, pricing, and design for bloggers.
+Squarespace is a website builder; Ghost is a publishing platform.
+Newsletters, memberships, SEO, pricing, and design compared for serious web publishers.

 Website Builder vs Publishing Platform